-- 5) What was the assignment? - 6) What is your drawing of and why did you decide to draw it? - 7) What emotion did you want to convey through the drawing happy, sad, warm and intimate, coolness and detachment, nostalgia, pride, power, joy, etc. What elements expresse that emotion?
-What color?
-What else? - 8) What "principles of art" are central to your drawing? (such as balance, motion, pattern, horror vacui) - 9) What principles of color did you use?
-(Light or bright colors for happy, dark colors for sad or menacing, etc.) - 10) What medium did you use and how did you use it?
-(For instance, "I used Photoshop with a black brush on a white background; the brush was a special brush I created, I used hatching for the shadows; I used the eraser tool to erase the inside of the ball before hatching it; I used the mover tool to move the image to the left on the page to align it.") - 11) What did you learn?
-(For instance, "I learned to use the brush, the eraser and the mover tool; that my cat looks very different from different angles, I can create depth by having the ball cover part of my cat, and that I really want to use color next time.")
+- 5) What "principles of art" are central to your drawing? (such as balance, motion, pattern, horror vacui) - 6) What principles of color did you use?
+(Light or bright colors for happy, dark colors for sad or menacing, etc.) - 7) What medium did you use and how did you use it?
+(For instance, "I used Photoshop with a black brush on a white background; the brush was a special brush I created, I used hatching for the shadows; I used the eraser tool to erase the inside of the ball before hatching it; I used the mover tool to move the image to the left on the page to align it.") - 8) What did you learn?
+(For instance, "I learned to use the brush, the eraser and the mover tool; that my cat looks very different from different angles, I can create depth by having the ball cover part of my cat, and that I really want to use color next time.") - 9) How successful were you with question 3?
+How could you have taken it farther or done it better?